snah0902/snah0902.github.io/content/blog/retirement-accounts-intro.md

 So you don't need to worry about "maxing" out your employer match, or doing math to hit exactly the employee contribution limit number.

-The takeaway is that if your employer has a contibution match, this is the first priority for retirement account contributions.
+The takeaway is that if your employer has a contribution match, this is the first priority for retirement account contributions.
 This is essentially free money that your employer is giving you, so you should be trying to maximize their match.